brawer/cadaref/README.md

 ## Pipeline

-For the Zürich project, we built a [driver pipeline](https://github.com/brawer/cadaref-zurich); this codebase is unlikely to be useful for other projects.
-Ultimately, though, it calls Cadaref (the tool you’re looking at) for georeferencing, and this core might well be reusable.
-Just for context, here’s how the driver pipeline works.
+For the Zürich project, we built a [driver pipeline](https://github.com/brawer/cadaref-zurich) whose codebase is unlikely to be useful in other projects.
+Just for context, here’s how this driver pipeline works.
+Ultimately, it invokes Cadaref, the tool you’re looking at right now.

 1. The driver pipeline starts by rendering the archival files, which are supplied as compressed files in [PDF/A format](httpsa://en.wikipedia.org/wiki/PDF/A), to raster images in TIFF format.